UCL-CS35/group35/mydoc/system-manual-demo.md

 	deploy@incdb-ucl: ps aux|grep gunicorn
 	# root  ZZZ  X.X  X.X  ... .../python /home/deploy/incdb-poc/venv/bin/gunicorn manage:app
 	deploy@incdb-ucl: kill ZZZ

+### Update FAQ

+The data for FAQ is stored as in a JSON format at `/home/deploy/incdb-poc/data/faq.json`.

+	{
+	  "sections": [
+	    {
+	      "name": "Overview",
+	      "questions": [
+	        {
+	          "q": "What is Internet Neurocinematics Database?",
+	          "a": "INcDb is a platform for ..."
+	        },
+	        {
+	          "q": "Question here...",
+	          "a": "Answer here..."
+	        }
+	      ]
+	    }
+	  ]
+	}a

+To update the questions and answers, simply just add the data according to the format as shown above.

 ### Download uploaded Raw Dataset via SCP